 - “Negative counseling.”
 Our ears are ringing.
 It’s not getting any better.
 We mention it to a friend.
 And our well‑meaning, but short-sighted friend recalls, “I once heard about a guy who had it so bad that he …”

 - Tinnitus is amorphous, not directly measurable, silent to others, and invisible to all.

 So there are indeed plenty of reasons for the differences between intrusive tinnitus and that poke in the back.
-But in the final analysis they are both stimuli, and the primary determinant for how we feel as a result of experiencing a given stimulus is how we think about that stimulus, a process over which we have little direct conscious control.
+But in the final analysis they are both stimuli, and (with the exception of the pain and temperature stimuli, which have unique neurological pathways) the primary determinant for how we feel as a result of experiencing a given stimulus is how we think about that stimulus, a process over which we have little direct conscious control.

 Having laid some important groundwork, I would now like to tell you how you can begin to convert tinnitus that makes you feel bad into tinnitus that does not make you feel bad.
 I ask only two things.
 First, please invest the time – a few minutes each day – to doing exactly what I am going to suggest.
 It might sound like “busy work,” but it’s not.
 Give it a fair trial of at least three or four months.
 Second, do not equate less than 100% success with failure.
 Remember, the idea is to use this strategy to help you feel better gradually – so that you will have fewer and fewer bad ear days … and more and more not-so-bad ear days.